 One of the iPhone models that's coming in 2022 or 2023 will feature a "periscope" lens, according to information shared in March 2020 by Apple analyst Ming-Chi Kuo, who often provides accurate insight into Apple's plans.

-2022 is a still months away, but periscope lens technology is already built into some smartphones on the market, giving us an idea of what we can expect from the iPhone feature when it launches.
+Periscope lens technology is already built into some smartphones on the market, giving us an idea of what we can expect from the iPhone feature when it launches.
 A periscope lens offers optical zoom capabilities not otherwise possible in a smartphone camera, allowing for 5x or even 10x optical zoom.

 First and foremost, Kuo has very little to say about Apple's plans for a periscope lens, with the information limited to one sentence: "The new 2H22 iPhone will feature a periscope."
 Due to the lack of information, we have no idea at this time what Apple's periscope lens might be capable of, aside from an increase in optical zoom capabilities.
 Other sources have confirmed that Apple is working on periscope lens technology, but no concrete details have emerged.